The history of Jerusalem is very much a history of the Jewish nation itself.

 Elevation in the region ranges from 2,000 feet to 3,300 feet above the Mediterranean Sea.
-Bethel was 2,900 feet above the sea, and ten miles north of Jerusalem.
+Bethel was 2,900 feet above sea level and ten miles north of Jerusalem.
 The higher elevations were in the south near Hebron.
 Jerusalem was nestled into these mountains surrounding her.

 Click on a link below to view various topics and aspects on the city of Jerusalem.

-King David of Israel : The history of Jerusalem and Israel began with King David.
+King David of Israel : The city of Jerusalem and the nation of Israel became intertwined under King David.
 He conquered Jebus from the Jebusites, renaming his new capital Jerusalem.
 King David forever tied together Jerusalem and Israel.

 Map of Jerusalem : This page explores the history of Jerusalem through various maps of Jerusalem.
 These maps explore the geography of both Jerusalem, and the surrounding areas.

-Map of Ancient Jerusalem : Trace the history of Jerusalem through its various stages and occupations.
+Map of Ancient Jerusalem : Trace this ancient city through its various stages and occupations.
 The map of ancient Jerusalem started with Abraham's encounter with Melchizedek.

 Jesus in Jerusalem : No period in history has left its imprint upon mankind like Jesus in first-century Jerusalem.
 The life, death, and resurrection of Jesus Christ changed mankind forever.
 These events took place along the streets of ancient Jerusalem.